adionicas/BATCH_HPC_PREPROC_ACAP/README.md

 ## Run the other scripts

-Always load relevant module used in the script, such as:
+Always load relevant modules used in the script (if not done in the .sh file), such as:

 ```
 module load fsl/6.0.0